What is internal linking and why is it needed?

 Anchor Types: How to Distribute Precision and Maintain Naturalness

 In internal linking, an anchor (link text) isn't just a clickable phrase, but a relevance signal.
 It helps Google better understand the target page's content and which keyword clusters it should rank for.
-However, balance is crucial in SEO linking: identical "precise" anchors on dozens of pages look unnatural and can lead to over-optimization.
+However, balance is key in SEO linking: identical "exact" anchors on dozens of pages look unnatural and can lead to over-optimization.
+A rule of thumb: for each page you're promoting, create a mixed anchor list and use it in different places on the site.
+The main types are:

 • Accurate (exact): matches or is close to the keyword (e.g. "coffee machine repair").